riboseinc/rfc-openpgp-sca/sections/02-conventions.md

 OSCCA-compliant
-: All algorithms used for encryption and signatures are compliant with OSCCA regulations.
+: All algorithms used for encryption and signatures are compliant with OSCCA [@OSCCA] regulations.

 SM2DSA
-: The elliptic curve digital signature algorithm defined in [@SM2-2] and [@I-D.shen-sm2-ecdsa]
+: The elliptic curve digital signature algorithm defined in [@!GBT.32918.2-2016]

 SM2KEP
-: The elliptic curve key exchange protocol defined in [@SM2-3]
+: The elliptic curve key exchange protocol defined in [@!GBT.32918.3-2016]

 SM2PKE
-: The public key encryption algorithm defined in [@SM2-4]
+: The public key encryption algorithm defined in [[@!GBT.32918.4-2016]